pkumarex/utils/tools/ansible-role/README.md

 8. Workload Policy Manager
 9. Trust Agent
 10. Workload Agent
-> **Note**: `VM Confidentiality` requires `openstack` orchestrator .In addition to this, it also requires the installation of `integration-hub` to talk to the orchestrator.
+> **Note**: `Trusted Workload Placement - VM` requires orchestrators `Openstack` and `integration-hub` to be configured to talk to Openstack.
-    The playbook will place the `integration-hub` installer and configure the env except for `openstack/kubernetes` configuration in the `ihub.env`.
+    The playbook will place the `integration-hub` installer and configure the env except for `Openstack` configuration in the `ihub.env`.
-    Once `openstack`  is installed and running, `ihub.env` can be updated for `tenant` configuration and installed.
+    Once `Openstack` is installed and running, `ihub.env` can be updated for `tenant` configuration and installed.
-    Please refer product guide for supported versions of orchestrator and setup details for installing `integration-hub` <br>
+    Please refer product guide for supported versions of Openstack and installation of `integration-hub`<br>

 **Launch Time Protection - Container Confidentiality with Docker Runtime**